Last revised: April 7, 2019

 This point about repentance for the Jews does no good unless we hear it for ourselves.
 Christendom has had a terrible time repenting of living by the sword, and we have paid for it mightily — 50 million dead after two World Wars last century alone.
 Now we are moving into Post-Christendom — the fig tree is once again being cut-down.
 Can a Post-Christendom church finally get it right?

-7. Sermons from a Girardian perspective by members and friends of Theology & Peace: Tom Truby in 2013, titled “The Gardener’s Gentleness“; and in 2016, “Manured to Produce Fruit“; sermon notes from Tim Seitz-Brown in 2016; Daniel DeForest London in 2016, “From Blaming the Victim to Subverting the System.”
+8. Sermons from a Girardian perspective by members and friends of Theology & Peace: Tom Truby in 2013, titled “The Gardener’s Gentleness“; 2016, “Manured to Produce Fruit“; and in 2019, “Who Owns the Vineyard?“; sermon notes from Tim Seitz-Brown in 2016; Daniel DeForest London in 2016, “From Blaming the Victim to Subverting the System“; Suella Gerber in 2019, “Being Turned toward Grace.”

 Reflections and Questions